okteto/delete-namespace/README.md

  You can specify a custom certificate authority or a self-signed certificate by setting the `OKTETO_CA_CERT` environment variable.
 When this variable is set, the action will install the certificate in the container, and then execute the action.

- Use this option if you're using a private Certificate Authority or a self-signed certificate in your [Okteto Enterprise](http://okteto.com/enterprise) instance.
+ Use this option if you're using a private Certificate Authority or a self-signed certificate in your [Okteto SH](https://www.okteto.com/docs/self-hosted/) instance instance.
 We recommend that you store the certificate as an [encrypted secret](https://docs.github.com/en/actions/reference/encrypted-secrets), and that you define the environment variable for the entire job, instead of doing it on every step.

  ```yaml